 Do you have trouble trying to find time for creativity?
 Do you want to make more art but just find there are not enough hours in the day?
 I know the feeling.

 BUT I’ve been making more and more time for art in my life and have found people asking me how I do it, so I thought I’d share some tips here!

 So let’s set the scene.
 I’m a working 40-something year old mum with three boys who are soon turning 10, 12 and 14.
 Like everyone my days are busy, and as my husband works long hours I’ll be honest and say I’m pretty much the primary carer on weekdays.
-I work five or more hours a day from home as general manager of a global online publishing business and blog Digital Photography School (dPS).
+I work five or more hours a day managing a global business.
 Between work, two different school drop-offs, school council, sports, the “prepare for the unexpected” moments of parenting and best intents to keeping our home vibe humming along – you can imagine there’s not much time left to do what I really love – art.

 I’ve been working remotely for over five years now, so I’ve become somewhat adept at being aware of and managing my own time.
 I’m not perfect at it, by any means and there are days when I feel like I haven’t accomplished anything at all.
 But it’s forced me to be mindful about balancing (is there such a thing?!) work, life and home, so I hope these tips give you some ideas on how you might make more time for creativity.

 1. Put your creativity on the kitchen table